-- (4) The contract shall clearly indicate the contractor's name.
-The contractor must provide the financial identification form which should contain the name of the contractor's bank and bank address, the account number and any other relevant information, where remittance should be affected.
-In the case of a joint venture or consortium, it is important to inform the contractor that remittance will be made only against an invoice of the joint venture or consortium.
-The Contractor must also provide the relevant Performance Guarantee (set at 10% of the contract value) and the relevant Pre-Financing Guarantee where applicable. - (5) The PP's relationship/obligations rest solely with the contractor indicated in the contract (and not with any sub-contractors (if there are any)). - (6) In order to fulfil the principle of mutual recognition, the contract shall be signed by all contracting parties (which may be DG Contracts on behalf of a Contracting Authority), thus implying that all agree with the terms and conditions set in the contract.
+- inform the contractor that remittance will be made only against an invoice of the joint venture or consortium.
+The Contractor must also provide the relevant Performance Guarantee8 and the relevant Pre-Financing Guarantee where applicable. - (5) The PP's relationship/obligations rest solely with the contractor indicated in the contract (and not with any sub-contractors (if there are any)). - (6) In order to fulfil the principle of mutual recognition, the contract shall be signed by all contracting parties (which may be DoC on behalf of a Contracting Authority), thus implying that all agree with the terms and conditions set in the contract.
 Each page of the contract shall be initialled by all parties.